 Lissa Reed is a novelist in the contemporary LGBTQ+ romance genre and is dipping toes into writing Scandi Noir.
-Born in Lake Charles, LA and during a childhood spent moving around as part of a U.S. Navy family, picked up writing as a hobby and hasn’t much put the pen down since.
-She blogs frankly about life with depression and anxiety, the writing process, cooking, and her cats.
-Her most recent book, Absolutely, Almost, Perfect was published by Interlude Press in August of 2017.
+Born in Lake Charles, LA, Reed picked up writing as a childhood hobby and hasn’t much put the pen down since.
+She blogs frankly about life with depression and anxiety, the writing process, cooking, and cats.
+Reed’s most recent book, Absolutely, Almost, Perfect was published by Interlude Press in August of 2017.

-She lives in the DFW area of Texas with her two cats, an unkempt balcony garden, and an alarming collection of nail polish.
-Her blog name comes from the fact that she is from Louisiana (and its many, many swamps and bayous) and she really does have a secret past as a sort-of debutante.
+She lives in the DFW area of Texas with two cats, an unkempt balcony garden, and an alarming collection of nail polish.
+The blog name comes from the fact that Lissa is from Louisiana (and its many, many swamps and bayous) and really does have a secret past as a sort-of debutante.